apache/arrow/docs/source/format/FlightSql.rst

     Execute a bulk ingestion.

-    When used with DoPut: load the stream of Arrow record batches into the specified target table and return the number of rows ingested.
+    When used with DoPut: load the stream of Arrow record batches into the specified target table and return the number of rows ingested via a `DoPutUpdateResult` message.

 Flight Server Session Management
 --------------------------------